NoroffFEU/development-platforms/src/content/docs/tanstack/tanstack-query.md

 npm i @tanstack/react-query
 ```

+### Configuring TanStack Query

-Next, you need to wrap your application with the `QueryClientProvider` and provide a `QueryClient` instance to it.
-This will make the client available to all components in your application.
+Wrap your application with `QueryClientProvider` to make the `QueryClient` available throughout your app.
+The `QueryClient` manages queries and their caching:

 ```tsx
 import { QueryClient, QueryClientProvider } from '@tanstack/react-query';